djmason9/Node_RESTProject/README.md

 $ npm install body-parser
 ```
 You will need a web server for the index.html to run.
 This uses 8081 port for the node res service.
+Put the index.html in the root of your web server and put the rest.js file in what ever directory you intall express and body-parser in.